hadiza-dee/stock-prediction-system/README.md

 Features
 Data Preprocessing: Clean and preprocess historical stock data to make it suitable for model training.
-Building Model: the predictive model is built using LSTM Model Training: Train the predictive model using Tesla stock data.
+Building Model: the predictive model is built using LSTM.
+Model Training: Train the predictive model using Tesla stock data.
 Model Testing: Evaluate the model's performance on Nvidia stock data.
 Visualization: Generate plots to visualize stock trends, model predictions, and performance metrics.